 A 911 dispatcher, sometimes called a communications operator, answers calls from the public in emergencies, evaluates the situation and routes the proper response personnel to the scene.
 A dispatcher may work in a large call center and handle requests for help in all types of emergencies.
 The dispatcher maintains logs of all calls in a computerized database.

 Dispatchers must exercise good judgment and remain calm when talking to callers.
 Because sensitive information is involved in the work, a dispatcher must be discrete.

 A 911 dispatcher must have at least a high school diploma or GED certificate.
 The dispatcher will need to complete several months of training after being hired.
 The Association for Public Communications Officers International (APCO) says there is no national certification program, but dispatchers in many states must acquire certification from professional associations and keep it updated.

 Job Outlook and Salary

-The BLS said employment in this field was anticipated to decrease by around 3% from 2014-2024.
-The consolidation of dispatchers into large call centers may mean fewer jobs in some areas.
-The BLS reported that the median salary for a 911 dispatcher was $38,010 in May 2015.
+The BLS said employment in this field was anticipated to increase by around 6% from 2018-2028.
+The consolidation of dispatchers into large call centers may mean significant jobs in some areas.
+The BLS reported that the median salary for a 911 dispatcher was $40,660 in May 2018.

 Police detectives, firefighters, and 911 dispatchers are all public safety professionals who work to protect lives and property.
 A high school diploma or GED is typically the only required education for initial career entry, though both detectives and firefighters need to complete training academies before beginning work.
 On-the-job training is common to all positions.